netizenorg/sxn/docs/for-jon.md

 1. `huffhack` this is the "glitch" layer, where i hack the huffman codes in the header of the jpg file to corrupt the image (keep in mind, this is a "feral" glitch, so it won't look the same on all browsers)
 2. `dither` this layer creates a dithered version of the image
 4. `pixelate` this layer creates a pixelated version of the image
-5. `acii` this layer creates an ASCII version of the image using the netizen logo characters `*.O` (but this can be edited)
+5. `ascii` this layer creates an ASCII version of the image using the netizen logo characters `*.O` (but this can be edited)

 all the layers are on by default, but u can modify any of their properties by passing a settings object for each. all the layers have their own specific settings, but they all share at least these three properties:
 ```js